EngineeringDeveloper/canyoutoastExtension/README.md

 Adds [canyoutoast's](https://canyoutoast.com) toaster based analysis to your strava activities

 ## Goals
-- get activity data on the analysis page
+- get activity data on the analysis page - Done!
-- analyse power data to can you toast standards
+- analyse power data to can you toast standards - Done!
-- create a graph with the toastable efforts
+- create a graph with the toastable efforts - In Progress

+## Sub Goals
+- neaten up the graph
+  - make the graph sync with the other analysis graphs?
+  -
+- handling of runs?

 ## Development